Topological constraints on clean Lagrangian intersections from $\mathbb{Q}$-valued augmentations: Introduction

 \section{Introduction}

-\textbf{Backgraound.} Let us consider the cotangent bundle $T^*\R^3$ of $\R^3$ with a canonical symplectic structure.
+\textbf{Background.} Let us consider the cotangent bundle $T^*\R^3$ of $\R^3$ with its canonical symplectic structure.
 We identify the zero section with $\R^3$.
 Given any knot $K$ in $\R^3$, let $L_K$ denote its conormal bundle.
 It is a Lagrangian submanifold of $T^*\R^3$ and intersects $\R^3$ cleanly along the knot $K$.
 Let $\mathrm{Ham}_c(T^*\R^3)$ denote the set of Hamiltonian diffeomorphisms on $T^*\R^3$ associated to compactly supported Hamiltonians on $T^*\R^3$.
-Using these notations, we ask the following question, which was observed by the author in \cite{O}: \textit{Is there $\varphi \in \mathrm{Ham}_c(T^*\R^3)$ such that $\varphi(L_{K})$ intersects $\R^3$ cleanly along a knot whose isotopy class in $\R^3$ is different from $K$?}
+Using this notion, we ask the following question, which was observed by the author in \cite{O}: \textit{Is there $\varphi \in \mathrm{Ham}_c(T^*\R^3)$ such that $\varphi(L_{K})$ intersects $\R^3$ cleanly along a knot whose isotopy class in $\R^3$ is different from $K$?}

 As a special case, the answer to this question when $K$ is the unknot is `no'.
 This can be deduced from the result by Ganatra-Pomerleano \cite[Proposition 6.29]{GP} about clean Lagrangian intersections in a plumbing of two copies of the cotangent bundle of $S^3$ along the unknots (see \cite[Section 1]{O}).
 Smith-Wemyss \cite[Proposition 4.10]{SW} and Asplund-Li \cite[Theorem 1.3]{AL} also studied clean Lagrangian intersections in plumbings of two copies of $T^*S^3$ along the unknots.
 These results are concerned with Smith's question on the `persistence (or rigidity) of unknottedness of Lagrangian intersections' \cite[Question 1.5]{GP}.